 If there aren’t enough micro-content pieces to fill out your social media schedule, you can come up with additional ideas based on your content categories or take a closer look at the holiday list for dates that could be related to your brand with a bit more creativity.

-This is also the stage where you'd fill any social media content gaps with third-party content that you've curated from other sources.
+This is also the stage at which you'd fill any social media content gaps with third-party content that you've curated from other sources.
 For help with that step, check out this guide to my 6 favorite tools for curating content.

 Step 6: Share Calendar with Any Stakeholders